GhettoGirl/MusicConsole.js/README.md

 #### First Start

-Starting the program for the first time will create a directory with a configuration file in
+Starting the program for the first time will create a directory with the configuration files in
 ```
 Linux/FreeBSD/Solaris: $XDG_CONFIG_DIR/GhettoGirl/musicconsole-js
 Apple macOS:           ~/Library/Preferences/GhettoGirl/musicconsole-js
+Windows:               %APPDATA%/Local/GhettoGirl/musicconsole-js
 ```
-and than start to scan your `$HOME` folder for media files.
+and than start to scan your `$HOME`/`%USERPROFILE%` folder for media files.
 If you don't want the home path to be scanned during the first run, see the **command line options** below.

 The first start, depending on how much music and videos you own, can take up to 3 minutes.
 During this process *Music Console* is searching for media files, reading tags and generating advanced